angelobacchini/mergeSort_sv/README.md

 ## testbench

 A self-checking tb is included in tb.sv:
 * NUM_RUNS (defined in global.svh) packets are generated and transmitted to the core.
-Each packet has a random lenght from 1 to MAX_NUM_SAMPLES
+Each packet has a random length from 1 to MAX_NUM_SAMPLES
 * The tb will check if the output packets sent by the core are sorted (output is compared with output from System Verilog array.sort() method)